 - BIOL 8 and BIOL 9 (Chemical Principles and Biological Processes I and II) (same as CHEM 8 and CHEM 9) make up a two-term (fall/winter) sequence that covers the principles of general chemistry as applied to biochemistry and cell biology.
 MATH 3 is a prerequisite for these courses.
 These courses have a laboratory.
-Students who successfully complete both BIOL 8/CHEM 8 and BIOL 9/CHEM 9 satisfy the prerequisites for entrance into CHEM 6 and the biology foundation courses (BIOL 12-16).
+Students who successfully complete both BIOL 8/CHEM 8 and BIOL 9/CHEM 9 satisfy the prerequisites for entrance into CHEM 6.

 Information for the First-Year Student Who Plans on Pursuing Studies in Biological Sciences

-- Students who decide to major in biology will have to take or place out of CHEM 5-6 (or equivalent), in addition to their biology courses.
+- The Biology Major requires CHEM 5-6 (or equivalent), and one quantitative course from among BIOL 29, COSC 1, COSC 5, ENGS 20, EARS 17, MATH 4, MATH 8 (or above), or MATH 10 (or equivalent).
 Some upper-level biology courses such as BIOL 40 (Biochemistry) also require CHEM 51-52 (or equivalent).
-Therefore, students who are serious about pursuing a Biological Sciences Major are advised to begin their math and chemistry requirements early in their college careers.
+Therefore, students who are serious about pursuing a Biology Major are advised to begin their math and chemistry requirements early in their college careers.

 - BIOL 11-16 are large lecture classes often with more than 100 students.
 Students must realize that regular attendance, steady work, and developed study skills are critical to success in these classes.